marcellsd/Salt_Solubility_MS/README.md

 ## Introduction

-This is a Python program to calculate the salt solubility in a mixture of solvents (water + MEG).
+This is a python program to calculate the salt solubility in a mixture of solvents (water + MEG) through the Pitzer-Lorimer approach.
+Examples of the input files for single isotherm (SI) and multiple isotherms (MI) are available in the "Data" folder.

 ## Requirements